-Figure 15: Architecture of the Stochastic pix2vid model.
+Figure 15: Architecture of our proposed Stochastic pix2vid method.
 The input data, X ≡ m, is encoded through a series of convolutional layers to capture the spatial dependencies in the geologic models.
 The latent representation, zm, is recursively passed through a spatiotemporal decoder with convolutional-recurrent layers, and concatenated with the residuals of the encoder to reconstruct iteratively the frames of the output (video) data, y ≡ d.

 L = α(1 − SSIM ) + (1 − α)[βMSE + (1 − β)MAE] (7)